Things to Know About Insuring Smart Fortwo Vehicles

 One of the important evidential information sources for insurers is claims data collected by the Insurance Bureau of Canada.
 The organization takes claims data from insurers across the country, collates it into a master database, then compares individual models against national average performance in a variety of insurance categories.

 Surprisingly, the Smart Fortwo models not only hold their own but, excel in statistical performance.
 The most modest stats come via accident benefits claims.
 The IBC looks at the average frequency of claims for personal injury.
 A car with fewer claims protects its occupants better.
 Both models of the Smart Fortwo making the IBC list come up with average ratings for accident benefits.
-Driver and passenger don’t suffer for the models’ lack of mass.
+Driver and passenger don’t suffer from the models’ lack of mass.

 Collision and Comprehensive Coverage

-Considering collision claims, some may think that the potential damage to a Smart Fortwo in any accident with a larger vehicle could be substantial.
+Considering collision claims, some may think that the potential damage to a Smart Fortwo in an accident with a larger vehicle could be substantial.
 However, only the 2011 Fortwo Coupe placed in the average range, with collision costs at 99 percent of the national average of all vehicles.
 Every other model year for the Coupe as well as for the Cabriolet place under the national average and in some cases, well under.
 The 2005 and 2006 versions of the Coupe cost a mere 41 percent of average in collision insurance claims.
 Smart cars fare equally well in comprehensive claims.
 The 2011 Coupe came in at 24 percent of the national average.
 Thus, if the average comprehensive claim was $10,000 the 2011 Smart Fortwo Coupe cost but $2,400.
 This performance earns the brand low-cost insurance coverage overall.

 Smart Fortwo Model Factors that Increase Auto Insurance Costs